shatstack/stylenames/README.md

     width: '120px',

     'height':{
-        // If the condition is false the style does not becomes used.
+        // If the condition is false the style does not get used.
         '200px': false,
-        // Only the first value with true condition becomes used.
+        // Only the first value with true condition is used.
         '300px': true,
         '400px': true
     },